filljoyner/Python-S3-Sync-Helper/README.md

 s3_folder: Optional.
 The folder to upload the files to.
 If not set this will become the local_dir folder

 local_dir: The local directory you would like to upload files from

+upload_threads: The number of threads to use for simultaneous uploads.
+Don't use too many or your computer will crash. :(

 ###Warnings & Notes